Heinz Jost: Trial and conviction

 "According to my orders these measures had to be carried out.
 In that far it was correct and justified."

 Defense counsel in arguing this phase of the case said that the victims had indulged in Communist propaganda "up to the last moment".
 But there is nothing in international law which justifies or legalizes the sentence of death for political opinion or propaganda.

 In addition, the tribunal found, that on 15 June 1942, one of Jost's subordinates wrote to the RSHA, requesting shipment of a gas van (used by the Einsatzgruppen for executions by means of carbon monoxide asphixiation) and gas hoses for three gas vans on hand.
 Jost denied any knowledge of this letter but admitted that the subordinate in question had the authority to order equipment.

 His sentence was reviewed by the "Peck Panel".
-In December 1951, Jost was released from Landsberg Prison after his sentence commuted to ten years.
+In December 1951, Jost was released from Landsberg Prison after his sentence was commuted to ten years.
 He then worked in Düsseldorf as a real estate agent.
 He died in 1964 at Bensheim.